1 IN 2

 Does ovarian cancer run in families?

 About 15% of women with ovarian cancer have an inherited fault in the BRCA1 or BRCA2 genes or other similar genes.
-The BRCA gene faults can also increase the risk of developing breast cancer.
+This can also increase the risk of developing breast cancer and fallopian tube cancer.

 More on family history and cancer